Sahanduiuc/cryptoz/README.md

 ## cryptoz

 Supports a range of statistical and visualization tools for tracking cryptocurrency market.
+As data source Poloniex is supported.